benwzj/benwzj.github.io/_posts/2023-05-12-py-forloop.md

 print(lst)
 ```

-**There are No error raising for these codes, but they are not work as expected.**
+> There are No error raising for these codes, but they are not work as expected.
+{: .block-danger }

 The code print below: